Tokyo Disney Resort Tickets & Extras Explained (Simply)

 If you do want to buy Premier Access, there are a few steps you need to complete before you can hit purchase, so, you might want to check out our guide to how to use Premier Access at Tokyo Disney – especially if you bought your tickets from Klook or GYG.

-It also gives some more tips from when we tried it on our recent trip.
+It also gives some more tips from when I tried it on my recent trip.

 Tokyo Disney Priority Pass

-This started in the park on July 26th, 2023 – and, it’s not yet known how long it’s going to be in place, but, it’s basically a free way to skip the lines – so like the old FastPass was in the US parks.
+This started in the park on July 26th, 2023 – and, it’s not yet known how long it’s going to be in place, but, it’s basically a free way to skip the lines on some rides – so like the old FastPass was in the US parks.

 It’s run through the app, and you use it the same way as Premier Access, but it has its own button (it says 40th Anniversary Priority Pass) and two slightly different rules.